ettebaDwop/Project6-Wordpress/WebSolution_Wordpress.md

 ###  Part 1 — Prepare a Web Server
 Open your PC browser and login to https://aws.amazon.com/

-• A region is selected by default (change if necessary), from the search bar type EC2 and click.

-• From the EC2 dashboard, click on the button “Launch instance” to start using a virtual server.
+•  From the EC2 dashboard, Launch instance to start using a virtual server.
 •	Create 2 EC2 instances
 •	Create 3 volumes and mount these on the Web Server EC2 instance